 We were there reporting live and, below, you'll find our official best E3 games 2019 list as well as a full games list of everything playable or that had an E3 2019 trailer.

-The biggest E3 game highlights include Cyberpunk 2077 starring Keanu Reeves, new hardware care of the Xbox Project Scarlett specs, Legend of Zelda: Breath of the Wild 2, Final Fantasy 7 Remake, Halo Infinite and a new Avengers game to name a few.
+The biggest E3 game highlights include Cyberpunk 2077 starring Keanu Reeves, new hardware care of the Xbox Project Scarlett specs, Breath of the Wild 2 (Tears of the Kingdom), Final Fantasy 7 Remake, Halo Infinite and a new Avengers game to name a few.